neelkamath/omni-chat-backend/docs/api.md

       ]
     }
     ```
-1. If there was no error in the document you sent, you will receive events (GraphQL documents in JSON serialized as text).
-Here's an example event (a JSON string).
+1. If the user's authorized, and the GraphQL document you sent was valid, you will receive events (GraphQL documents in JSON serialized as text).
+Here's an example of such an event (a JSON string):

     ```json
     {